hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Thirteen_12_Steps_For_Doctors.md

 >“Humbly asked Him to remove our shortcomings”

 This one looks real easy.
 “Ok, God, I’m sure I don’t want to be selfish anymore.
 Take it away!”
-It only it worked like that.
+If only it worked like that.

 Here is where a knowledgeable addiction medicine physician can be very helpful.
 We can remind the patient that the universe doesn’t generally provide help with